Visitors entering the Temple of Horus at Edfu, Egypt, with ancient carvings on the facade.

 Get your booking confirmed instantly

-Explore the Hypostyle Hall, Sanctuary of Horus, and Nilometer, each telling a unique story of ancient rituals and daily temple life.
+Discover the Hypostyle Hall, Sanctuary of Horus, and Nilometer within this temple complex, each offering insights into rituals and daily life from antiquity.

-**Fun fact:** The temple was buried under desert sands for centuries until its rediscovery in the 19th century!
+Did you know?
+The Temple was hidden beneath desert sands for centuries until its rediscovery during the 19th century!

 Skip-the-line entry to the Temple of Horus at Edfu